 Each tool is organized based on how many independent labs have a recent test for that software.
-For example, Avast Free Antivirus 18 is the only tool to have been tested by all 5 independent testing labs from whose data we collected.

 All software available in the data is colored by the aggregated scores they received (0-100, with 100 being a perfect score).
 Each point in the chart is sized by how many device installs you get for the minimum purchase price.

 Use the filters on the right side look up specific tools by name, or to filter based on the minimum number of devices with 1-year purchase, annual subscription price (if any), the number of independent labs testing each program, and by the average score for that category.

 If you own a personal or work computer or any other device that connects to the internet, you need antivirus.

 Bad actors online are regularly using and improving their methods to infect computers.
 That includes through phishing emails and websites, infected downloads (including through popular social media sites like Facebook), and even from USB devices, such as flash drives.

 According to G-Data, a new malware variant is detected online every 4.2 seconds.
 There were nearly 8 million known computer viruses in 2017, as well.